Ashford International railway station: South Eastern Railway

 The original station consisted of two platforms with two through lines, along with wooden buildings.
-The line ended at Ashford until the extension to Folkestone opened on 28 June 1843.
-A connection to Canterbury West was authorised on 23 May 1844, and opened on 6 February 1846.
-The Marshlink line connection to Hastings opened on 13 February 1851, after several false starts owing to problems with constructing the line and rivalry with other lines.
-The station became known sometimes as Ashford Junction.
+The line ended at Ashford until the extension to opened on 28 June 1843.
+A connection to was authorised on 23 May 1844 and was opened on 6 February 1846.
+The Marshlink line connection to opened on 13 February 1851, after several false starts owing to problems with constructing the line and rivalry with other lines.
+The station sometimes known as Ashford Junction.

-The Ashford railway works was established in 1847, on a site to the east of the station and the River Stour.
+The Ashford railway works was established in 1847, on a site to the east of the station and the river Stour.
 The first locomotive, known as the "Coffee Pot" for its unusual vertical boiler, was designed there the following year and constructed in 1850.
 It remained in service until 1861.
 The works led to the creation of Alfred Town, later known at New Town which is now an Ashford suburb.